quiet branches labs

 compliance, payment, or legal surface. every step deliberate and documented. when uncertain, default here.

-gate: legal or compliance sign-off
+clearance: legal or compliance sign-off

 moving up